Skip to main content

 Bouctouche Dune

 When most people think of wild, they usually aren’t thinking of a sand dune.
 Bouctouche Dune is different.
-When you walk on the dune for 12 km out into the Northumberland Strait, it starts to feel very wild.
+When you walk on the dune for 12 km out into the Northumberland Strait all the way to the lighthouse at the very tip, it starts to feel very wild.
 If you are as lucky as I was, you will run across a gray seal lounging on the beach.
 He was surprised to see me in this remote place where there are few humans.
 Shorebirds run along the endless beach and the grassy dunes stretch all the way to the horizon and beyond.

 If you are not ready for a 12 km (7.5 mi.) hike, you can walk out to the end of the one-km boardwalk that meanders through the dune.
 Stop into the Irving Eco-Centre visitor centre and find out all about the ecology of the dunes.
 The lookouts near the visitor centre give you a sense for the environment and provide access to the beach.
 But if you are looking for wilderness, step off the boardwalk and just keep walking.